What Does a Family Law Mediator Do?

 How A Family Mediator Can Help

+You can have more say in the matter about future arrangements.
 Working with a mediator is not stressful, as compared to presenting your side before a judge and attending a hearing.

 There should be less conflict between former spouses during the mediation process since the goal is to find a fair, middle ground that both parties can agree on.